jonathanSimonney/My-TODO-list/readme.txt

 give cursor a pointer appearance on hover of elements that can be clicked (e.g the title)

-make user can suppress boxes.
+make user can suppress boxes and column.